brandtkeller/helm-valheim/README.md

 Helm chart for orchestration of the `lloesche/valheim-server` Valheim docker image.

 NOTE: This is a proof of concept currently.
 Many k8s/helm best practices need to be applied and there are hardcoded values throughout this repository.
+Attempted to use the `mbround18/valheim` image but it refused to run on my cluster without `privileged: true`.

 ## Usage

-Note: This assumes the node you are running on can use `/data/valheim` mounted as a host volume for persistence.

 ```bash
 git clone https://github.com/brandtkeller/helm-valheim.git